loki-47-6F-64/sunshine/scripts/README.md

 Then, the sources will be compiled and the debian package generated:
 ```
-./build-sunshine -p -s ..
+./build-sunshine.sh -p -s ..
 ```
-You can run `build-sunshine -p -s ..` again as long as the docker container exists.
+You can run `build-sunshine.sh -p -s ..` again as long as the docker container exists.

 ```
 git pull
-./build-sunshine -p -s ..
+./build-sunshine.sh -p -s ..
 ```

 Optionally, the docker container can be removed after you're finished: